 Decrease in holding

-1 – Natural or legal persons wishing to acquire a qualifying holding in an investment consultancy company or decrease same to such an extent that the percentage of the voting rights or capital held drops below any threshold of 20%, a third or 50% or that the control relationship with the investment consultancy company ceases to exist, shall inform the CMVM of same beforehand and communicate the new envisaged investment amount to the former.
+1 – Natural or legal persons wishing to acquire a qualifying holding in an investment advice firm or decrease same to such an extent that the percentage of the voting rights or capital held drops below any threshold of 20%, a third or 50% or that the control relationship with the investment advice firm ceases to exist, shall inform the CMVM of same beforehand and communicate the new envisaged investment amount to the former.

-2 – Acts on conveyance or decrease in qualifying holding that are subject to prior communication shall be communicated by the investors to the CMVM within 15 days.
+2 – Acts of acquisition or decrease of a qualifying holding that are subject to prior communication shall be communicated by the investors to the CMVM within 15 days.

 Article 12 – E

-The investment consultancy company shall communicate to the CMVM as soon as it has knowledge of the amendments referred to in articles 12 and 12/D.
+The investment advice firm shall communicate to the CMVM as soon as it has knowledge of the amendments referred to in articles 12 and 12-D.

-Notification of the Directors and Members of the Supervisory Board
+Notification of the members of the management and supervisory bodies

-1 – The CMVM should be notified of the appointment of the directors and the members of the Supervisory Board by the investment advice firm within 15 days of said occurrence.
+1 – The CMVM should be notified of the appointment of the members of the management and supervisory bodies by the investment advice firm within 15 days of said occurrence.

-2 – The investment advice firm or any other interested party may notify the CMVM of the intention to appoint directors and the members of the Supervisory Board of same.
+2 – The investment advice firm or any other interested party may notify the CMVM of the intention to appoint members of the management and supervisory bodies of same.

 3 - Based on the lack of good repute, professional qualifications or availability and within a period of 30 days after receipt of the notification identifying the person concerned, the CMVM may oppose the said appointment or intention to appoint.

-4 - The directors and the members of the Supervisory Board may not commence exercising said duties before the end of the period referred to in the preceding paragraph.
+4 - The members of the management and supervisory bodies may not commence exercising said duties before the end of the period referred to in the preceding paragraph.

-5 – The opposition based on the lack of good repute or experience of the directors and the members of the Supervisory Board shall be communicated to the interested parties and the investment advice firm.
+5 – The opposition based on the lack of good repute or experience of the members of the management and supervisory bodies shall be communicated to the interested parties and the investment advice firm.

 6 – The lack of notifying the CMVM or the exercising of duties before the period for opposition has lapsed does not determine the invalidity of the acts carried out by the person concerned in the exercise of his duties.